 Although there is a small chance that the COVID-19 vaccines could cause a severe allergic reaction, this would usually happen within a few minutes to one hour after getting the vaccine.
-If you have a history of allergic reactions, your vaccination provider may ask you to stay at the place where you received your vaccine for monitoring afterwards.
+Everyone, even if they don’t have allergies, is monitored for at least 15 minutes after getting a COVID-19 vaccine.

 What are the ingredients in the vaccine?

-Should someone who is pregnant or lactating get a COVID-19 vaccine?
+Can someone who is pregnant or breastfeeding get a COVID-19 vaccine?